mayilian/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I'm David.
 I'm a software engineer @ AWS Amsterdam.
-This blog is a platform for me to document and share my thoughts, experiences, and insights with others.
+This blog is a platform for me to document and share my thoughts, experiences, and insights with others. *Opinions Are My Own*.

 **Elsewhere**